Cambridge-ICCS/FTorch/examples/3_MultiGPU/README.md

 To run this example requires:

-- cmake
+- CMake
 - An MPI installation.
 - mpif90
 - FTorch (installed as described in main package)
-- python3
+- Python 3

 ## Running

 To run this example install FTorch as described in the main documentation.
-Then from this directory create a virtual environment and install the necessary python modules:
+Then from this directory create a virtual environment and install the necessary Python modules:
 ```
 python3 -m venv venv
 source venv/bin/activate